-Never try to remove a cast on your own.
-You could accidentally cut your skin or disrupt the proper healing process of your injury.
+Parents should never try to remove a cast.
+Parents could accidentally cut their child’s skin or disrupt the proper healing process of their child’s injury.
 Your doctor will use a special tool called a cast saw to safely remove the cast.
 The saw vibrates but does not rotate.
-And the padding inside the hard shell of the cast will protect your skin from the blade.
+And the padding inside the hard shell of the cast will protect the skin from the blade.

 Although the saw may make noise and feel hot from friction, it will not cause any harm.
-If you experience any pain during the cast removal process, let your doctor or an assistant know so they can make adjustments.
+If your child experiences any pain during the cast removal process, let your doctor or an assistant know so they can make adjustments.

 Cast Care Conclusion

-You will have to wear your cast or splint until your bone is fully healed and able to support itself.
-While you are wearing your cast or splint, you will likely lose muscle strength around the injured area.
-To deal with this, exercises during the healing process and after the removal of the cast are very important.
-And remember in case you feel any discomfort with your cast, consult your doctor and never do anything yourself.
+Your child will have to wear a cast or splint until the bone is fully healed and able to support itself.
+While your child is wearing the cast or splint, your child may lose muscle strength around the injured area.
+To deal with this, patients should exercise during the healing process and after the removal of the cast.
+And remember in case your child feels any discomfort with the cast, consult with your child’s doctor and parents should never do anything themselves.